 Banfield Pet Health reports the average lifespan of a dog has increased by 2+ years over the past decade.
 As pets age, they often cost their owners more in medical bills.

-Due to their age, breed, and genetic makeup, dogs are prone to health conditions that other pets may not get.
+Due to their age, breed, and genetic makeup, dogs are prone to health conditions.
 If you have a miniature poodle or terrier, he or she might be more likely to develop knee problems or breathing problems.
 Meanwhile, a larger dog might be prone to hip dysplasia and arthritis.
 These are all treatable conditions, but they can hurt your pet’s quality of life if they are not addressed.

 According to the American Society for the Prevention of Cruelty to Animals (ASPCA), below are the most common chronic health conditions that dogs may develop: